Movers and SHAKERS

 The SAFE Banking Act would allow financial institutions to service cannabis businesses without the fear of federal penalties.
 Banks and credit unions would no longer fear doing business with the growing industry.
 This should create a strong tailwind for those doing business, particularly retailers.

-There is a high level of support from lawmakers that are working to make life easier for businesses in legal states; there is nothing in the immediate future that would prevent marijuana companies or users from being federal outlaws.
+There is a high level of support from lawmakers that are working to make life easier for businesses in legal states; however, there is nothing on the docket in the immediate future that would prevent marijuana companies or users from being federal outlaws.

 Cannabis Customers Served by “Ice Cream Truck” Delivery Model